-Head to Brittany Hollow Farm for one of the best selections of pick-your-own flowers near NYC.
-The Hudson Valley family-run operation grows zinnias, cosmos, black-eyed susans, strawflowers, snapdragons, celosia, sunflowers, butterfly weed, statice, and more and is open July through early October.
-Flowers are $10 per bucket if you give the bucket back after you're done picking, or $12 if you need to take the bucket to go.
+Head to Brittany Hollow Farm in the Hudson Valley for one of the best selections of pick-your-own flowers near NYC.
+Flower varieties include zinnias, cosmos, black-eyed susans, strawflowers, snapdragons, celosia, sunflowers, butterfly weed, statice, and more, and the farm is open July through early October.
+Flowers are $15 per bucket, and you take the bucket home with you—bring it back for $10 buckets all season long.
 The fields are open 7 a.m. to 7 p.m. seven days a week.

 Brittany Hollow Farm